MrsWildturkey008/quest-submissions/README.md

 ## Chapter 2 Day 2

 #### 1. Explain why we wouldn't call changeGreeting in a script.
+> Script is used to view data, not modify it.

 #### 2. What does the AuthAccount mean in the prepare phase of the transaction?